ctsit/linear_data_entry_workflow/README.md

 ### @DEFAULT-FROM-FIELD Action Tag

-This extension provides a new action tag named @DEFAULT-FROM-FIELD.
+This extension provides a new action tag named `@DEFAULT-FROM-FIELD`.
 It allows users to set up a field's initial value from an existing field _on the same form_.
 This is useful when:
-- Using hidden fields as source for visible fields - e.g. @DEFAULT-FROM-FIELD='hidden_first_name'.
+- Using hidden fields as source for visible fields - e.g. `@DEFAULT-FROM-FIELD='hidden_first_name'`.
-- If a form field has been populated in the backend by a DET or API call. @DEFAULT cannot do this.
+- If a form field has been populated in the backend by a DET or API call. `@DEFAULT` cannot do this.